patchgirl/patchgirl/README.md

  - Assert for a response status or body
  - Set variables according on the response body

-📦 Desktop app
+📦 Desktop app (AKA *patchgirl runner*)

-Install a desktop app (Only Linux at the moment) so you can use PatchGirl locally.
+Install a desktop app so you can use PatchGirl locally.
 This is needed when you:
 - Use PatchGirl without internet access
 - Call localhost url
 - Need to play any request that is not HTTP (i.e: Postgresql, MySQL,...)